enthought/enable/docs/source/kiva.rst

 The heart of the Kiva drawing API is the "graphics context", frequently abbreviated as ``gc`` in code.
-The graphics context holds the current drawing state (such as pen and fill colors, font state, and affine transformations to be applied to points) and provides methods for chaning the state and performing drawing actions.
+The graphics context holds the current drawing state (such as pen and fill colors, font state, and affine transformations to be applied to points) and provides methods for changing the state and performing drawing actions.

-In many common ues-cases (such as writing renderers for Chaco), you will be provided a graphics context by other code, but it is straight-forward to create your own graphics context::
+In many common use-cases (such as writing renderers for Chaco), you will be provided a graphics context by other code, but it is straight-forward to create your own graphics context::